 In his youth, Joel studied painting with Polish artist Leo Cizes and later, during his teens, at New York’s Art Students League.

-In 1968, he showed at the Exposure Gallery, New York’s first photography gallery since Stieglitz’s An American Place of the 1930's.
+In 1968, he and his wife Betty opened the Exposure Gallery, New York’s first photography gallery since Stieglitz’s An American Place of the 1930's.
 From 1968 – 1973 Exposure showed Joel’s work along with the work of many other well known photographers.
+Joel's photographs from that period were painted over with bleaches, dyes, and toners to appear mutilated or decomposing.
+See this work here.

-In 1970 he moved from Manhattan to Berkeley California, and began crafting pictures with pressed flowers.
-The UC Berkeley Art Museum sold Joel’s Oshibana and and so did scores of galleries throughout coastal California.
+In 1970 Joel and his wife, Betty, moved from Manhattan to Berkeley California, and began crafting pictures with pressed flowers.
+The UC Berkeley Art Museum sold Joel’s & Betty's Oshibana and and so did scores of galleries throughout coastal California.